mettle/sendportal-docs/api-introduction.md

 ## Testing the API

-You can easily and quickly test your API by performing a `GET` request against the `/ping` endpoint:
+You can easily test your API by performing a `GET` request against the `/ping` endpoint:

 `GET /api/v1/ping`